batsonjay/uploadDistributor/docs/Implementation-plan.md

 - Directory verification for DJs is implemented to ensure valid upload paths
 - Terminology has been standardized throughout the codebase
 - Directory structure has been updated to reflect the new terminology
+- Artwork handling has been implemented for all uploads
 - A deployment plan has been created for production deployment
 - The project has a solid foundation for further development